rhodyprog4ds/BrownFall24/_sources/assignments/01-setup.md

 Your task is to:
 1. Install required software from the Tools & Resource page (should have been done before the first class)
-2. Create your portfolio, (instructions will be updated and a notification posted)
+2. Create your portfolio, using the link on Brightspace
 3. Learn about your portfolio from the README file on your repository.
 4. Follow instructions in the README to make your portfolio your own with information about yourself(completeness only) and your own definition of data science (graded for **level 1 process**)
 5. complete the `success.md` file as per the instructions in the comments in that file (it is a syllabus quiz)
 6. Create a Jupyter notebook called `grading.ipynb` and write a function that computes a grade for this course, with the  docstring below.
-Your notebook will need to be organized and readable in a data science style, following style from other courses will not earn credit.
+Your notebook will need to follow the [course style guide](../syllabus/style.md), following style from other courses will not earn credit.
-7. (additional programming step to assess prerequisite knowledge, tba)
+7. In the same notebook, iterate over the example anonymized gradebook below and compute a grade for each one.
+8. Upload your  `grading.ipynb` file to your portfolio ([upload to main branch](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository#adding-a-file-to-a-repository-on-github)).
 <!--
 1. [Upload the notebook to your repo](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository) directly on the main branch.
 2. Add the line `  - file: grading` in your `_toc.yml` file.